What is a Gross Rent Multiplier in Commercial Real Estate?

 How Investors Use Gross Rent Multipliers

-Many commercial real estate investors like to estimate the GRMs of several properties of the same type in their local area and average them, in order to determine an average GRM for that property type in that area.
-Office buildings for example, may have a different average GRM than industrial parks, so it's important for investors to look at the specific type of property they're considering buying.
+In order to determine an average GRM for a property type in a specific area, many commercial real estate investors like to estimate the GRMs of several properties of the same type in that area and average them.
+For example, office buildings may have a different average GRM than industrial parks.
+As a result, it's important for investors to look at the specific type of property they're considering.
 Once they have a workable average GRM, they can compare it to the GRM of the property they're interested in to see how it matches up.

 Using Gross Rent Multiplier to Price a Property

-If an investor is considering purchasing a property, but thinks that it may be overpriced, they can use a GRM to estimate an appropriate price for the property-- given they know the average GRM for that property type in the area and the property's rent roll.
+If an investor is considering a property, but thinks that it may be overpriced, they can use a GRM to estimate an appropriate price for the property.
+This assumes they know the average GRM for that property type in the area and the property's rent roll.

 Appropriate Price = Gross Rental Income x Avg.
 Gross Rent Multiplier